poggit/libasynql/README.md

 They have their respective methods in DataConnector: `executeGeneric`, `executeChange`, `executeInsert`, `executeSelect`.
 They require the same parameters:

 - The name of the prepared statement
-- The variables for the query, in the form of an associative array "variable name (without colon in the start)" => value
+- The variables for the query, in the form of an associative array "variable name (without the leading colon)" => value
 - An optional callable triggered if the query succeeded, accepting different arguments:
   - GENERIC: no arguments
   - CHANGE: `function(int $affectedRows)`